opendocsg/slw-judgments-backfill/2006_SGHC_31/report.md

  (5) ...

 134    The plaintiff cited a Court of Appeal decision in relation to s 157 of the Companies Act in its closing submissions.
-In _Kea Holdings Pte Ltd v Gan Boon Hock_ [2000] 3 SLR 129 at [19], Yong Pung How CJ had this to say:
+In _Kea Holdings Pte Ltd v Gan Boon Hock_ <span class="citation">[2000] 3 SLR 129</span> at [19], Yong Pung How CJ had this to say:

  Under s 157(4), the duties under s 157(1) are specifically stated not to be in derogation of any